 Unlike a toolbox that hides everything, tool pallets put your equipment on display.
 Every hammer, screwdriver, and set of pliers has a visible home.
 You grab what you need, you put it back where it belongs.
 Simple as that.

-Small workshops come with a specific set of challenges that larger spaces don’t face.
+Small workshops face a specific set of challenges that larger spaces don’t.
 You can’t just pile tools in a corner and walk around them.
 Every inch counts.

 Here’s what tends to go wrong in compact spaces: